|

 however went into battle without the extra troops and was defeated

-by the Goth army.
+by the Gothic forces.
 The whole veteran Eastern legions were

 destroyed and the Emperor slain.
 Many historians consider this